a-agmon/rs-rag-svc/README.md

 # RS RAG Service - LangGraph-like Framework in Rust

 A **LangGraph-like framework** built with Rust that demonstrates workflow orchestration for AI agents.
-This example showcases how to build high-performance, composable AI workflows using:
+This example showcases how to build a service endpoint that can trigger and manage high-performance, composable AI workflows using:

-- **[Axum](https://github.com/tokio-rs/axum)** - Fast, ergonomic web framework for speed and reliability
+- **[Axum](https://github.com/tokio-rs/axum)** - Fast, ergonomic web framework for speed and reliability (as service endpoint)
 - **[Rig](https://github.com/0xPlaygrounds/rig)** - Rust library for LLM communication and agent building
 - **[task-graph](https://github.com/a-agmon/rs-task-graph)** - Custom task execution engine for workflow orchestration
 - **Comprehensive observability** with structured logging and tracing